 Not terrifying at all.

-So James and I walked to a wizarding restaurant and ordered our food before I said the thing that had been on my mind for weeks.
-“James, should we start thinking of names?”
+So James and I walked to a Wizarding restaurant and sat down before I said the thing that had been on my mind for weeks, “James, should we start thinking of names?”

 He looked at me in surprise.
 “I completely forgot about that.
 I’ve just been so focused on you being pregnant; I think I forgot what comes after it.”
 He laughed and I grinned at him.